Signs of healing in Texas town a year after deadly plant blast

 "If others can learn something from this, learn about ammonium nitrate and how it should be stored, then those first responders didn't give their lives in vain," Muska said.

-A full day of memorial ceremonies on Thursday concludes with an evening prayer vigil expected to draw 3,000 people.
-There will be a moment of silence at 7:51 p.m. local time (8.51 p.m.
-ET Friday) to mark the exact time of the explosion.
+A full day of memorial ceremonies on Thursday concludes with an evening prayer vigil expected to draw 3,000 people and a moment of silence at 7:51 p.m. local time (0051 GMT Friday) to mark the exact time of the explosion.

 "It's an extremely hard day for the people in this town, a lot of memories are coming back.
 Those guys were our friends before they were firefighters," Muska said.

-The blast obliterated an entire neighborhood - including a nursing home and high school - on the north side of the town, where the plant had been operating for more than 50 years.
-But the healing is well under way with a new nursing home and high school under construction.
+The blast obliterated an entire neighborhood - including the high school and a nursing home - on the north side of the town, where the plant had been operating for more than 50 years.

+In the six months following the blast, an estimated 25 residents pulled from the rubble of the West Rest Haven nursing home died after being relocated to nearby facilities in surrounding towns.

+"You certainly can't help but think that the explosion contributed to that," said Payne, who is also the nursing home's board president.

 At the plant site, surrounded by a chain-link fence and roadside floral tributes and crosses honoring the dead, crews continue to clean and repave the area where the blast created a crater 93 feet wide and 10 feet deep.